openstack/openstack-ansible/doc/source/install-guide/overview-osa.rst

 In this guide, we refer to two types of hosts:

-* The host running Ansible playbooks is the `deployment host`.
+* `Deployment host` - The host running Ansible playbooks.
-* The hosts where Ansible installs OpenStack services and infrastructure components are the `target host`.
+* `Target hosts` - The hosts where Ansible installs OpenStack services and infrastructure components.

 Linux containers (LXC)
 ~~~~~~~~~~~~~~~~~~~~~~